 Later, in 1913, she accused Rodin of plagiarism.

 She spent the last 30 years of her life in mental institutions, banished there by her diplomat and poet bother Paul, who disapproved of her.
-Yet now she is often described as one of the most important female artists and sculptors in the 19th century.
+Yet now she is often described as one of the most important female artists and sculptors of the 19th century.

 What's Not to Like?

-In any book of this kind there are bound to be some artists whose work each reader isn't keen on.
+In any book of this kind, there are bound to be some artists whose work each reader isn't keen on.
 This subjective reaction is not important.
 The purpose of this book is to bring to people's attention a long tradition of diverse art made by women, and it achieves this admirably.